Danielwbolson/CppEngine/README.md

 Was started as part of a final project for CSCI5607 in the Fall of 2018 at the University of Minnesota.

 Make sure you change CMakeLists.txt lines 36-40 to the appropriate location of your SDL download.

-To run, navigate to one under the root directory.
+To run, navigate to the root directory.
 You should see src/, materials/, etc.

 Run: ./build/Debug/CppEngine.exe games/<gameFolder>/

-You can run it currently with games/demo/ to see a complex,textured model with many light volumes
+You can run it currently with games/demo/ to see a complex, basically animated, textured set of models with many light volumes